Honest comparison

 Heyfield vs Rosie

-Honest comparison of Heyfield vs Rosie for home service businesses — pricing, voice quality, dispatch routing, calendar booking, and where each one actually wins.
+Honest Heyfield vs Rosie comparison for home services — pricing, voice quality, dispatch routing, calendar booking, where each one actually wins.

 AI Receptionist vs Traditional Answering Service

-AI receptionist vs traditional answering service for plumbers, HVAC, electricians and contractors.
-Honest comparison of cost, speed, quality, and which actually books more jobs.
+AI receptionist vs traditional answering service for plumbers, HVAC, electricians.
+Honest comparison: cost, speed, quality, which actually books more jobs.

 Verify the math